-The Authority has a material interest in Ascent Housing LLP which is a joint venture between the Council and Your Housing Group Limited.
+The Authority had a material interest in Ascent Housing LLP which was a joint venture between the Council and Your Housing Group Limited.
+This was transferred on 26th January 2022, therefore there is no consolidation into the Council's accounts required.